KNKWasTaken/kai/README.md

 2. OpenAI Account
 3. OpenAI API Key

+# Features
+- The AI can remember what conversation happened by reading the `chathistory.txt` file
+- The memory of AI can be cleared by deleting the contents of `chathistory.txt`. **Don't delete the file itself**
+- Uses Davinci Engine, the most powerfull free text generating AI engine created by OpenAI
+- Can exit the program using "E" or "e"

-## Use It to increase artificial intelligence
+## Use It to increase the limits of artificial intelligence